Pot-au-Feu or Pot Bouilli – Pot on the Fire - France’s Most Famous Stew.

 Pot-au-feu

-Depending on the region and the chef’s tradition the recipe may be the traditional beef, or it may be veal or lamb; some versions may include chicken, duck, pork or sausages.
-Many fish restaurant menus offer a pot au feu de la mer, a stew of sea fish and seafood.
+Today, the recipe on the menu will depend on the region.
+The chef may include the traditional beef, or it may be veal or lamb with other versions including chicken, duck, pork or sausages.
+Many fish restaurant menus will offer a pot au feu de la mer, a stew of sea fish and seafood.

 Pot-au-feu on French menus: